 If you received taxable income last year, you will need to receive relevant payment documents from your employer or school before you can complete your tax return.
-Usually, schools and employers provide these tax documents in February or March.
+Usually, schools and employers provide these tax documents between January and March.
 They are typically provided by mail, so it is important to keep your address updated with current and former employers.

 What is the deadline for filing taxes with the IRS?

 The deadline for filing your tax paperwork with the IRS depends on whether or not you received any taxable income in the previous calendar year.
 You must file your taxes before the tax deadlines listed below: